curliq/bot-varush/README.md

 3. `gradle run`

 ###### Setup your private keys
-1. Create file src/main/java/app/utils/Auth.java with `BOT_TOKEN`, `BATTLERITE_TOKEN` and `TWITCH_TOKEN`, being your discord's app token, your battlerite dev account token and your twitch app token respectively.
+1. Create file src/main/java/app/utils/Auth.java with `BOT_TOKEN`, `BATTLERITE_TOKEN`, `TWITCH_TOKEN` and `GOOGLE_URL_SHORTENER_KEY`, being your discord's app token, your battlerite dev account token, your twitch app token and your Google API Url Shortener key respectively.
 2. For Streaming role - Change Helper.STREAMER_ROLE_NAME to the name of your "Streaming" role on your server

 ###### Run locally